Because of Winn-Dixie

-Because of Winn-Dixie is a 2000 children's novel written by American author Kate DiCamillo.
+Because of Winn-Dixie is a children's novel written by American author Kate DiCamillo published in the year 2000.
 It was adapted as a 2005 family film directed by Wayne Wang, produced by Walden Media and Twentieth Century Fox, and starring AnnaSophia Robb as Opal Buloni.

 Plot

 A 10-year-old girl named India Opal Buloni has just moved to a trailer park in the small town of Naomi, Florida, with her father, who is known as The Preacher because he preaches at the local church.
 Her mother, Benjean-Megan, abandoned them when Opal was three.
 She describes The Preacher as a turtle, always sticking his head into his shell, and never wanting to come out into the real world.
 This is most likely because of how sad he is about her mother, with whom he is still in love.

 While in the supermarket, Opal sees a scruffy dog wrecking the store and decides to take him home, naming him Winn-Dixie after the supermarket chain.
 Miss Franny Block, a librarian, shares great stories about her past, including one about her great-grandfather, whose family members died while he was fighting for the South in the Civil War.
-He invented Littmus Lozenge candies, which tasted sweet and the flavors they like but included a secret ingredient—melancholy.
+He invented Littmus Lozenge candies, which are sweet but include a secret ingredient—melancholy.
 Anyone who tasted the candies tasted sweetness mixed with sadness.
 Opal learns that her sour-faced neighbor, Amanda Wilkinson, lost her younger brother Carson when he drowned in the town lake the previous summer.
 She vows to be nicer to her from then on.

 Opal finds a dog collar that she wants to buy for Winn-Dixie, but she has no money and decides to work for the pet store to earn it.
 Otis, a worker at Gertrude's Pets, is unwilling to hire Opal as a cleaning girl, but she comes to work.
 When Opal and Winn-Dixie step into the store, the animals panic when they see the big dog.
 Otis plays his guitar to calm them.
-Opal learns that Otis once went to prison for battering a police officer who tried to confiscate his guitar after the officer told Otis he could not play music on the street because he was disturbing others.
+Opal learns that Otis once went to prison for battering a police officer who tried to confiscate his guitar after telling Otis he couldn't play music on the street because he was disturbing to others.

-While Opal is riding her bike and Winn-Dixie runs ahead, they meet a woman named Gloria Dump.
-She and Opal become good friends.
-Opal and Gloria, a recovering alcoholic, decide to host a small party, inspired by the one in Gone with the Wind, inviting everyone they know.
+As Opal rides her bike and Winn-Dixie runs ahead of her, they meet a woman named Gloria Dump, who's a recovering alcoholic.
+She and Opal become good friends, and Opal begins reading Gone with the Wind to her since Gloria has poor eyesight (this was changed to David Copperfield in the 20th anniversary release).
+Opal and Gloria decide to host a small party, inspired by the one in Gone with the Wind, inviting everyone they know.
 In the process, Opal becomes a friend to her former enemies, the brothers Stevie and Dunlap Dewberry.
 She also invites Amanda Wilkinson and Sweetie Pie Thomas, a younger girl who has no pet, and so has fallen in love with Winn-Dixie.
 Otis and Miss Franny Block are also invited.